 With some recipes, duck can be served rare, pink even according to taste.
 But for this meal, I went with a fairly normal cooking time for medium to well-done meat.
 Duck is surprisingly flexible with cooking temperatures.

 The Gressingham Duck breed, which as mentioned earlier was created by crossing a wild duck and a Pekin duck and is full of flavour I served the duck with Hong Kong noodles and stir-fry vegetables.
 In theory, they replace the carbohydrate of the potatoes and the root vegetables of the traditional Sunday lunch.

 How did my Chinese roast Gressingham duck taste?
 Absolutely wonderful in my humble opinion.
 The duck helped a lot though, as it was very tender, and carved beautifully.
 The flavours of the stuffing and glaze subtly suffused the meat, and the side dishes made for a hearty, yet subtle Sunday lunch with a definite, yet not over the top Chinese theme to it.

 Gressingham Duck is a premium brand in my opinion.
 We have tried other duck with some success here and there, but Gressingham nails it in terms of a consistent, quality product, with great taste!
 And it’s British and family owned too!

 An Easy Recipe for Gressingham Duck - Chinese Roast Duck Recipe

 - 70 g caster sugar

 - 5 star anise seeds

-- 1 large piece of ginger sliced
+- 1 large piece of fresh root ginger (about 3cm x 1cm) sliced

 - 1 bunch spring onions roughly chopped